hybrideagle/tardis-fs/README.md

 # Why TARDIS?
 For those who live under a rock, the name comes from the iconic time-traveling machine from the TV series _Doctor Who_, which is:
 1. Awesome
-2. But more relevantly, bigger on the inside, which is what a single file filesystem is supposed to be.
+2. But more relevantly, bigger on the inside, which is what a single-file filesystem is supposed to be.

 ## But what about copyright?
-If BBC sends me a cease-and-desist letter, I will frame it.
+If the BBC sends me a cease-and-desist letter, I will frame it.

 # Build instructions
 This project uses the meson build system.
 To use it, you must have meson and ninja-build installed.